fingon/sssmemvault/README.md

 5. Decrypt the received fragments using the client's private key.
 6. Combine the decrypted fragments to reconstruct the original secret.
 7. Print the reconstructed secret to standard output.

+# TODO #

+- In daemon mode, add detach option which leaves server running in Background.
+Also make the server check configuration file periodically for changes, and reload if changes have happened.

+- As availability of nodes may change over time, change the daemon and synchronizer to connect peers only on demand as their availability may change over time.

+- Add support for configurable number of fragments per each owner, default to 1.

+- Make first release once all known TODOs are done